rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part5.md

 ![vue build parameters](/assets/images/2018-11/vue_build_parameters.png)

-Click the parameters buttong and change them so that `Modern Mode` is off, the `env mode` is set to `development`, and set the `output directory` to `../vueApi/wwwroot` (the same folder we used in the overall configuration).
+Click the parameters button and ensure that `Modern Mode` is off, the `env mode` is set to `development`, and set the `output directory` to `../vueApi/wwwroot` (the same folder we used in the overall configuration).

 You can also enable `watch for changes` so that whenever any of our vue-app source files are saved the vue-cli-service will automatically rebuild our code and copy it to our output folder.